-Demonstrations in an ICL episode serve qualitatively different roles depending on the underlying task.
-To systematically categorize these functional roles, we introduce a \textbf{\textit{six-level capability-oriented taxonomy}} inspired by the neurocognitive progression from shallow perceptual analysis to deep semantic reasoning~\cite{craik1972levels,felleman1991distributed,halford1998processing}. \textit{This taxonomy ensures our dataset and benchmark span comprehensive cognitive dimensions rather than fragmented task-specific optimization.} \begin{itemize}[label=\textbullet, wide=0pt, leftmargin=*, labelsep=0.5em] \item \textbf{Perception.} At this foundational level, context serves as an explicit perceptual anchor.
+\begin{enumerate}[label=\textbf{\arabic*.}, wide=0pt, leftmargin=*, labelsep=0.5em, itemsep=0.2em] \item \textbf{Perception.} At this foundational level, context serves as an explicit perceptual anchor.
 The model must selectively attend to targeted visual evidence defined by demonstrations, resisting irrelevant distractors or hallucinated priors.
 We evaluate this fine-grained attentional allocation and spatial localization through \emph{Visual Grounding}, \emph{Attribute Recognition}, and \emph{Image Manipulation}. \item \textbf{Imitation.} Moving beyond passive perception, this level evaluates active observational learning.
 Demonstrations act as instructors, requiring the model to internalize and reproduce specific structural, stylistic, or logical schemas.
-We instantiate this capability through \emph{Style-Aware Caption}, \emph{Scene Reasoning}, and \emph{Instructional Generation}. \item \textbf{Conception.} This level assesses the core fast-mapping capability of robust ICL: rapidly binding novel linguistic symbols to unseen visual concepts.
+We instantiate this capability through \emph{Style-Aware Caption}, \emph{Scene Reasoning}, and \emph{Instructional Generation}.
+Although Imitation and Perception both rely on visual evidence, they differ in how context is used: Perception treats it as a passive anchor to select against, while Imitation treats it as an active schema to reproduce. \item \textbf{Conception.} This level assesses the core fast-mapping capability of robust ICL: rapidly binding novel linguistic symbols to unseen visual concepts.
 Context introduces counterfactual or out-of-distribution concepts, demanding that the model temporarily adopt definitions established within the episode.
 We map this cognitive demand to \emph{Fast Concept Mapping} and \emph{Fast Concept Generation}. \item \textbf{Deduction.} This level demands extracting causal or temporal sequences across multiple demonstrations.
 Rather than isolated mappings, context establishes progressive multi-step coherence rules that the model must deduce to resolve the target query.
-We measure this capacity through \emph{World-Aware Planning} and \emph{Chain-of-Editing}. \item \textbf{Analogy.} This category evaluates abstract generalization, requiring the transfer of hidden transformation rules across diverse surface forms (e.g., varying objects or layouts).
+We measure this capacity through \emph{World-Aware Planning} and \emph{Chain-of-Editing}. \item \textbf{Analogy.} This category evaluates abstract generalization, requiring the transfer of hidden transformation rules across diverse surface forms~\cite{gentner1983structure}.
 Given uninstructed demonstrations sharing an underlying intent, the model must autonomously extract the implicit rule.
 We assess this through \emph{Analogical Inference} and \emph{Analogical Editing}, applying derived rules to novel visual domains. \item \textbf{Discernment.} At our highest cognitive level, this category evaluates value judgment.
 Context conveys human-aligned criteria for beauty, authenticity and creation rather than deterministic rules.
 We assess this capability through \emph{Aesthetic Assessment}, \emph{Forgery Detection}, and \emph{Visual Refinement}.
-To prevent score mimicking, demonstrations include explicit Chain-of-Thought (CoT). \end{itemize}
+Demonstrations therefore include explicit criteria and short rationales rather than only final judgments. \end{enumerate}